evert/evert.github.com/_posts/2016/2016-09-19-sabre-event-4.md

 `stream_select` and doesn't require extensions.
 It also has 0-dependencies, 100% unittested and has a fairly stable surprise-free API.

-Version 4 tightens the Promise API a bit and adds support for an `EventEmitter` that has support for listening to events via a wildcard.
+Version 4 tightens the Promise API a bit and adds support for an event emitter that has support for listening to events via a wildcard.
 Example:

 ```php